GeoinformationSystems/ckanext-dcat/README.md

 # ckanext-dcat fork --- GEOKUR

 _This fork of ckanext-dcat https://github.com/ckan/ckanext-dcat implemetnts the class GeokurDCATAPProfile to adjust the mapping of the metadata elements to the GeoKur project (https://geokur.geo.tu-dresden.de/) metadata scheme.
-The original readme begins below._
+The original readme begins with the next headline._

+The defualt nb of datasets that is serialized with `<instance>/catalog.ttl` is 100 and can be adjusted in the `ckan.ini` with `ckanext.dcat.datasets_per_page = 2000`.

 # ckanext-dcat